- What are the needs of the children that will be covered by your/our money?

 This kind of distribution and disposition of donations is very important to ensure equal treatment of all children.
 We hope you will understand our way of handling this question.

 At the very beginning of a new calendar year you will get a receipt for your donation of the previous year.
 You can use this when filling your tax return.
 Up to € 200,00 listed on the transfer form is sufficient for the tax office.

 How do you communicate with your Sponsored Child?

-You will receive at least one personal letter from the child every year (mostly in December).
-If you want you can intensify your correspondence as you can write letters in the meantime that will be forwarded by us whenever somebody goes to Kenya.
+You will receive at least two personal letter from the child every year (mostly in December and June).
+Then you should be happy to intensify your correspondence as you can write letters in the meantime that will be forwarded by us whenever somebody goes to Kenya.
 The children very often are not (yet) able to write their own letters, also because written communication is not very common in their surroundings.
 If this is the case our Social Workers will write those.
 But the children and their families are curious and want to know everything about you and they are proud to get letters from abroad.
 So tell them about your home, family, your garden, friends, hobbies, favorite food and special things happening in your neighbourhood.
 Send them pictures, even cuttings from a newspaper and give them an idea how they can tell you about their life – in writing their own letters or through the help of our volunteers or social workers.

 !
 What we do not recommend is to send a parcel to your Sponsored Child.
 The parcels do arrive at the postal main station in Nairobi and will be opened.
 Nobody can guarantee that all the content is still in the parcel when it will be picked up by the recipient.
 In addition, customs will estimate the value of the content and determine the tax to be paid for the parcel.
 This tax very often is so much that the recipients are not able to pay.
 If there is need for any special gift for a child or their family, please contact Helen Milkau.
 There are large shopping malls in Nairobi where you can buy nearly everything that is necessary for life; our contact persons on site can buy these things for us and you!